-Like most other industries, clinical research organizations (CROs) are being influenced by technological advances.
-Many consumer-driven products have influenced the adoption of these technologies.
+Like most other industries in 2018, clinical research organizations (CROs) are being heavily influenced by technological advances.
+Not only are they using advanced technology to make groundbreaking medical discoveries, but CROs are also embracing technology to help them hire, source equipment, analyze data, and improve their general ‘behind-the-scenes’ processes.
+Today, many consumer-driven products have influenced the adoption of these technologies.
 Here are 3 emerging technologies that are changing the way CROs operate.

 There has been much debate about the use of technology in aggregating data.

-Apple recently released an iOS framework to assist in finding clinical research participants.
+Apple recently released an iOS framework to assist in finding clinical research participants who meet the requirements and needs of each clinical trial.
 This is the first major kick-off into building a reliable infrastructure of clinical participants and their medical data.
-Shortly after the Apple announcement, the race to find technology for clinical recruitment is heating up.
-The most recent is TrialMatch, a platform that automates the matching of users to relevant trials.
+Shortly after the Apple announcement, the race to find technology for clinical recruitment has started to heat up.
+The most recent is TrialMatch, a platform that automates the matching of its users to relevant clinical trials.

 According to co-founder, Brian Clark,